mweuro/ML_2024/task_2/README.md

-# Task 2 - KNN alorithm
+# Task 2 - KNN algorithm

 Analysing the k-nn algorithm applied on IRIS, WINE and GLASS datasets